- 1 Electric overhead traveling crane (EOT) safety guideline:-

 - Thoroughly examined by a competent person at least once in every period of 12 months or at such interval as the Chief Inspector may specify in writing and a register shall be kept containing the prescribed particulars of every such examination.

 - of good construction, sound material, and adequate strength and free from defects.

 (B).
 While any person is employed or working on or near the wheel track of a traveling crane in any place, where he would be liable to be struck by the crane, effective measures shall be taken to ensure that the crane does not approach within six meters of that place.

 (C).
 No lifting machine and no chain rope or lifting tackle shall, except for the purpose of test, be loaded beyond the safe working load (SWL) which shall be plainly marked thereon together with an identification mark and duly entered in the prescribed register and where this is not practicable, a table showing the safe working loads of every kind and size of lifting machine or chain rope or lifting tackle shall be displayed in prominent positions in the premises.

 Overhead crane operation

 - Safety switches, preferably of lockable push button type shall be provided on four corners of the crane near the ladder so that it can be operated either from Gantry or from the bridge platform.
 In addition, one such switch shall be provided in the operator’s cabin also.

-- Identification number and SWL (safe work load) to be painted in bold letters on the crane itself in such size and clarity that it is easily visible, readable from Floor Level.
+- The identification number and SWL (safe workload) to be painted in bold letters on the crane itself in such size and clarity that it is easily visible, readable from Floor Level.

 - One portable CO2 fire extinguisher of suitable capacity is to be kept in the crane operator’s cabin.